sid-agrawal/dotfiles/README.md

-Steps to do when setting up a new machine:
+Steps to do when setting up a new machine using `ansible`:

 Install:
 - openssh-server